danettvp/danett-pepito-new-enterprise-BMD2ID2/README.md

   Can view a list of items that were logged by the bin.

 - **Last Scan**
   From the homepage, users can see the last identified scan, from which they are able to manually input/log items if needed with the *Quick Logging Form*.
 This is where the database is.

 - **Quick Logging Form**
   Users can input what they’re disposing of, categorise it, and log it manually.
-Users are able to view this log in a separate page.
+Users are able to view this log in a separate page when click 'View Logged Items'.

 ---